Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion: Always Consult Your Vet

 Suppose your cat has accidentally gotten into your Vaseline tub.
-In that case, there is not too much to worry about—just keep an eye out for irritation!
-If you are tossing up the use of Vaseline for other purposes such as external treatments or a hairball remedy, then we strongly advise you to contact your vet for professional advice.
+In that case, there is not too much to worry about if they just had a couple of licks.
+If your cat ate a larger amount or if you are tossing up the use of Vaseline for other purposes, such as external treatments or a hairball remedy, then we strongly advise you to contact your vet for professional advice.

 As you can see, there is a range of things to consider for your cat’s health with using Vaseline orally.
 It’s no wonder it’s contested both between cat owners and veterinarians alike.
 While some home remedies may be suitable for your cat, you should always consult your vet before using any!